 80. Keep the Food & Drink Coming

-By keeping a constant supply of food, snacks, and drinks coming around it will save your guests having to keep getting up and interrupting the movie watching experience.
+By keeping a constant supply of food, snacks, and drinks coming around it will save your guests from having to keep getting up and interrupting the movie-watching experience.
 Perhaps use some trays which you can carry around with snack selections and refreshments on?

 81. Offer a Self-Serve Bar